 “Don’t miss out on the grand opening of the coolest restaurant in town.
 Fred’s Fried Foods has fried chicken, french fries, fried dough, and some of the most delicious milkshakes ever (not fried, of course)!
 Come through our drive-thru on your long commute to work or swing by and stay a while.
 We are located on 25 Main Street in Louisville, Kentucky.
 See you soon!”

 Could that be your voice pitching Fred’s Fried Foods?
-It’s incredibly fun to be a part of the radio voice-over industry.
 There’s lots of different roles you can dive into with radio voice-over.
 Such A Voice invites you to read more about how to get started as a professional radio voice-over talent.

 What is a Radio Voice-Over?

 When you turn on the radio, you never know what you’ll hear.
 It could be your favorite song, a promotional contest by the station, or a commercial about a new car dealership opening up in your town.
 Your favorite song keeps you in high spirits through your long commute, while the commercials and promos provide you with information delivered by the engaging voices of radio voice-over professionals.
 Radio has been around longer than television or film, and has created many of the first working opportunities for voice-over actors.
 This includes commercials, promos, and narrations.
 To get started as a professional voice-over actor for radio, it’s necessary to get the proper radio voice-over training.

 How to Get Started as a Radio Voice Actor